damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.md

 there and /cc @rspeicher, @jacobvosmaer, @patricio, and @sytse.
 * [ ] People Ops: Add entry to availability calendar so the team can see when new people are joining.
 * [ ] Hiring manager is (FILL IN WITH @ HANDLE), buddy is (FILL IN WITH @ HANDLE), and People Ops is tackled by (FILL IN WITH @ HANDLE).
-* [ ] Hiring manager: cc new team member on the issue once they have a dev.GitLab.org account.
 * [ ] Robert/Jacob/CEO: create Google account, firstname@gitlab.com or initial(s)@gitlab.com, email instructions to private email address, comment with private email below this issue, turn off [2FA enforcement](https://admin.google.com/gitlab.com/AdminHome#ServiceSettings/notab=1&service=securitysetting&subtab=org) and schedule reenabling it
 * [ ] Robert/Jacob/CEO: inform Hiring manager that Google account has been created by mentioning them with a comment in the issue.
 * [ ] Hiring manager: send an email to company address 'Please read https://about.gitlab.com/handbook/ and the relevant onboarding pages that are linked from there and let me know if you have any questions.'